awbla/awbla-student-workflow/content/2-photography.md

 3. Use kneeded eraser/modeling clay to hold artifact for the photo if needed.
 4. Turn off **LV** mode unlees you NEED it.
 It drains the battery and slows the photo taking process.
 5. Turn on remote shutters:
-          - Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
-This will enable you to take the photos without using the shutter button.
+          6. Turn on the two Pixel Pro Wireless Remote Controls by pressing and holding the **On** button till screen displays **“CH 01”**.
-          - Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
+          7. Use large button to focus, push down half-way and hold, finish pushing down to take the photo.
-          - On **LV** the red box will turn green and a beep will sound when focus is achieved.
+          8. On **LV** the red box will turn green and a beep will sound when focus is achieved.

 ### General Set-up